code-boxx/Storage-Boxx-AI/README.md

 ## STORAGE BOXX EXPERIMENTAL AI
-This is the optional AI assistant for Storage Boxx - That can directly query the database from the user's questions.
+This is an optional AI assistant for Storage Boxx - It can **directly query the database and answer the user's questions**.

 Take note, this is experimental and don't always produce expected results.
 <br><br>